-We have audited the financial statements of Verigold Jewellery (UK) Limited (the 'company') for the year ended 31 March 2023 which comprise the statement of comprehensive income, the balance sheet, the statement of changes in equity, the statement of cash flows and notes to the financial statements, including significant accounting policies.
+We have audited the financial statements of Verigold Jewellery (UK) Limited (the 'company') for the year ended 31 March 2024 which comprise the statement of comprehensive income, the balance sheet and notes to the financial statements, including significant accounting policies.
 The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards, including Financial Reporting Standard 102 The Financial Reporting Standard applicable in the UK and Republic of Ireland (United Kingdom Generally Accepted Accounting Practice).